daslerpc/daslerpc.github.io/_projects/2015-04-25_locurio_wand.md

 A magic wand with an RFID tag in the tip, used to interact with a series of devices in an IoT environment.

-A longer description of this project with pictures is forthcoming.
+A longer description of this project is forthcoming.
 If you can't wait, contact me and I'd be happy to discuss it with you in greater detail.